 Are you searching for what to do in Chicago this November?
-Here are the best things to do in Chicago in November 2023 (from a local).
+Here are the best things to do in Chicago in November 2026 (from a local) including the best November 2026 events and the top activities and attractions.

 For out of town visitors, please note that the weather in Chicago in November is very unpredictable and temperatures can vary greatly.
 Be prepared for fall or winter temperatures (sometimes all in one day!) as well as rain and possibly snow.
 Make sure to pack layers, a travel umbrella and check the weather right before your visit to know what to expect.